codecombat/codecombat/docs/PRODUCT_RULES.md

 - It verifies the infinite-loop mission is prevalidated before execution and requires page reload rather than being run directly in the test process.
 - It verifies multi-field ordering, field-progress source rules, admin URL behavior and progressive legend thresholds.
 - It verifies saved curriculum migration preserves existing code and progress semantics.
+- It verifies standalone mode does not request the absent Ace asset and that curriculum rendering does not recursively redispatch mission loading.
 - It verifies required documentation exists and remains consistent with the implementation.
 - ESLint must pass for changed JavaScript files.